kevintruong/til/Schedule/Scheduling,-Part-2:-Scheduling-Processes:-Algorithms.md

 ----

-* P2 at 0ms
+-P2 at 0ms
-* P1 at 1000ms
+-P1 at 1000ms
-* P5 at 3000ms
+-P5 at 3000ms
-* P4 at 4000ms
+-P4 at 4000ms
-* P3 at 5000ms
+-P3 at 5000ms

 **Advantages**
-* Ensures shorter jobs get run first
+-Ensures shorter jobs get run first

 **Disadvantages**
-* Need to know the runtime again
+-Need to know the runtime again

 ## First Come First Served (FCFS) Scheduler